djaus2/SwissTimingGemini7SegDisplay/README.md

 > **Disclaimer:** _This software is for demostration and testing purposes only and is not provided by Swiss Timing._
 > _Swiss Timing Display and Wind Gauge Transmission Protocols as referenced are used though._

+> Thie ReadMe in the Siricco branch is behind the ReadMe in master branch.
+> But this code and functionality is ahead of the master branch.
+> Adding the **Siricco Wind Gauge** , _under devlopment_.

  **Status**
 > **WORKING ON MISTRAL WIND GAUGE PROTOCOL**. _Watch this space.._ Making progress ..
 About a week!
 Got the app sending the Wind Gauge  Control TP messages